luised94/lab_utils/STICKY_NOTES.md

 See 002__20241025_Task_Personal/Work_R/bash/Spaces/labutils_XXX: Using perplexity spaces to effectively update my configuration.
 Revisit. __project.
 Search for current repository state one.
 Have to add print statements for efficient debugging when of the bmc_sample_grid_config.

+## 2024-10-29
+Currently setup till transfer of fastq to bmc.
+Mostly just run setup_bmc_experiment then transfer_bmc_experiment_directory_to_luria.
+Havent granted authority to run as script.
+Run from repl but most source logging_utils.R and project_init.R, and project_config.R
+Adjust bmc_sample_grid_config to setup the particular bmc experiment.